 Our RAMP (Re-engineering Approach with Metabolism Preserved) drug innovation engine enables us to design and develop novel small-molecule product candidates that leverage the clinical experience gained from currently marketed kinase inhibitor drugs that target non-CNS diseases.
-Using preexisting clinical experience as a template, we pursue the clinically validated kinases as targets to create first-in-class small-molecule kinase inhibitors that have predetermined human safety profiles for the treatment of kinase inhibitor-sensitive CNS diseases.
+Using preexisting chemical entities as a template, we pursue the clinically validated kinases as targets to create first-in-class small-molecule kinase inhibitors that have “predetermined” human safety profiles for the treatment of kinase inhibitor-sensitive neurodegenerative diseases.

 The RAMP technology enables: